weiks/poq-docs/docs/unity-sdk-integeration.md

 Once you have an application setup you need to create 2-way linking between it and the Unity application

+During either of the two linking processes below, if it's your first linking, you will be asked to provide a unique identifier that will be used to provide you with a unique poq subdomain like this: `https://example.games.poq.gg`

 ### Linking with iOS

 1. Login on your Apple developer account in https://developer.apple.com/